 Academic Soft Skills

-Supervision of a bachelor’s, master’s, or diploma thesis in the field of research of the PhD student.
+Supervision of a bachelor’s, master’s or diploma thesis in the field of research of the PhD student.
 This is typically done during the student’s third year.
 The supervised student will work on a specific aspect of a PhD project (2 credit points).

 Peer-reviewed publication in a journal or conference (2 credit points).